arjunbhut/message-service-infra/README.md

 ## Usage

 Each directory contains specific configurations related to different aspects of the infrastructure and deployment setup.
 Apply these configurations as per your Kubernetes and AWS setup requirements.

-## Contribution

-Contributions are welcome.
-Please make sure to update tests as appropriate and follow the existing conventions in the repository.

-## License

-Specify your project's license here.